nordcomputer/opskinsbot/readme.md

  Still in Alpha-state and a very messy code - but I'm going to work on that the next days.
 But the WAX-Bounty-Program (for what this project was coded) ends in a short time, so I was in a little hurry ;).

 <b>Latest updates:</b>
-- get images from the found items.
+- integrated the coinmarketcap api v2.